-- Figure 1 is a perspective view of the cartridge seen from the top. - Figure 2 is a perspective view of the cartridge seen from the bottom. - Figure 3 is a perspective view of Reference Planes X, Y and Z. - Figure 4 shows the front side with the lid closed. - Figure 5 shows the left side with the lid closed. - Figure 6 shows the top side with the lid closed. - Figure 7 shows the right side with the lid closed. - Figure 8 shows the rear side with the lid closed. - Figure 9 shows the bottom side, Datum and Support areas. - Figure 10 shows the bottom side with the lid removed. - Figure 11 shows an enlarged view of the Datum and Recognition holes. - Figure 12 shows the cross-sections through the light path holes, the Recognition holes and the Writeinhibit hole. - Figure 13 shows details of the lid when closed, rotating and open. - Figure 14 shows the details of the lid release insertion channel. - Figure 15 shows the lid lock release requirements. - Figure 16 shows the reel lock release requirements. - Figure 17 shows the reel unlock force direction. - Figure 18 shows the lid release force direction. - Figure 19 shows the lid opening force direction. - Figure 20 shows the light path and light window. - Figure 21 shows the internal tape path and light path. - Figure 22 shows the cartridge reel and a cross-section of the cartridge reel. - Figure 23 shows a cross-section of the interface of the cartridge reel with the drive spindle. - Figure 24 shows the tape access cavity clearance requirements. - Figure 25 shows the MIC requirements on an enlarged view of the rear side. - Figure 26 shows the MIC requirements on an enlarged view of the bottom side.
+Figure 1 is a perspective view of the cartridge seen from the top.
+Figure 2 is a perspective view of the cartridge seen from the bottom.
+Figure 3 is a perspective view of Reference Planes X, Y and Z. Figure 4 shows the front side with the lid closed.
+Figure 5 shows the left side with the lid closed.
+Figure 6 shows the top side with the lid closed.
+Figure 7 shows the right side with the lid closed.
+Figure 8 shows the rear side with the lid closed.
+Figure 9 shows the bottom side, Datum and Support areas.
+Figure 10 shows the bottom side with the lid removed.
+Figure 11 shows an enlarged view of the Datum and Recognition holes.
+Figure 12 shows the cross-sections through the light path holes, the Recognition holes and the Write-inhibit hole.
+Figure 13 shows details of the lid when closed, rotating and open.
+Figure 14 shows the details of the lid release insertion channel.
+Figure 15 shows the lid lock release requirements.
+Figure 16 shows the reel lock release requirements.
+Figure 17 shows the reel unlock force direction.
+Figure 18 shows the lid release force direction.
+Figure 19 shows the lid opening force direction.
+Figure 20 shows the light path and light window.
+Figure 21 shows the internal tape path and light path.
+Figure 22 shows the cartridge reel and a cross-section of the cartridge reel.
+Figure 23 shows a cross-section of the interface of the cartridge reel with the drive spindle.
+Figure 24 shows the tape access cavity clearance.
+Figure 25 shows the Access Holes of the MIC on the rear side.